-Multiple Email Addresses on Breeze Profiles:
+Storing Multiple Email Addresses on a Breeze Profiles

 Note: If there are two email addresses attached to John Doe's profile and I go to email him from the People section or Tag (or any other group aspect), it will automatically include both email addresses.
 This means he will receive the email at both addresses on file.
 In order to send an email to a specific address on file, the church will need to select the individual address from John's profile.

-Note: Having multiple emails on one profile will interfere with online giving auto-associations and form entry auto-associations.
+Having multiple emails on one profile will interfere with online giving auto-associations and form entry auto-associations.
 Since Breeze will check what was entered in the "Email" field against the entire email field in the profile, entering just one email into the online giving page or into a form will result in it not automagically associating for a person with multiple emails separated by commas.

-Shared Email Addresses:
+Shared Email Addresses

 These emails also include the name assigned to the User as well, so if you want your email to appear as coming from your ministry, consider updating the User name with the name of your ministry as well.

-Formatting Best Practice:
+Formatting Best Practice